 I first learned how to make ratatouille back in culinary school.
 We prepared it the traditional way, by slowly sautéing each vegetable separately, then combining them all at the end.
 It was delicious, and it also took a gazillion years to make.
-These days, I don’t have time for that!
-In this simple ratatouille recipe, I’ve streamlined things, combining all of the ingredients onto just one sheet pan and baking the ratatouille instead of cooking it on the stove.
+In this simple roasted ratatouille recipe, I’ve streamlined things, combining all of the ingredients onto just one sheet pan and baking the ratatouille instead of cooking it on the stove.
 The result is just as delicious, but it’s much more practical for our busy schedules.

-There are million ways you can serve this easy ratatouille—on its own as a side dish, spooned over these grits (watch this video to see how I serve it with the grits), on top of grilled chicken or white fish, or tossed with pasta.
+There are million ways you can serve this easy ratatouille—on its own as a side dish to grilled chicken, fish or steak; spooned over grits (watch this video to see how I serve it with the grits); or tossed with pasta.
 But one of my favorite summertime meals is to pile the ratatouille over grilled or toasted slices of bread with cottage cheese.
 The creamy and cool cottage cheese, paired with the crunchy toast and succulent vegetables is nirvana.

 It’s one of my favorite summertime meals (especially since the ratatouille can be made in advance), and it also makes for a lovely first course or appetizer when we have friends over.
 Arrange toasted bread or crostini on a platter with the ratatouille and cottage cheese (or you can make this quick whipped ricotta cheese), and let people build their own toasts.